fvdsn/website/posts/never-use-cas.md

 was not needed.

-There are of course a few good uses of CAS, such as git, where the whole point is that the referenced version of a document is never deleted
+There are of course a few good uses of CAS, such as git, where the whole point is that the referenced version of a document is never deleted, or short term caches where it's always going to be deleted.

 That is at least my experience after working on systems that handled many many files.